proudjiao/proudjiao/README.md

 </h1>

-- 👨‍💻 I’m currently a data analyst at **Amazon** Rufus Team, formerly an Software Engineer intern at Energy Ogre and Data Engineer intern at GuanData
+- 👨‍💻 I’m currently a data scientist at **Amazon** Stores Foundational AI Team, formerly an Software Engineer intern at Energy Ogre and Data Engineer intern at GuanData
 - 👀 I'm an AI lover, Machine Learning Enthusiast, Kaggle Practitioner, and Computer Vision researcher.
 - 💞️ I’m actively looking for a job starting in 2024
 - 🌱 I’m currently learning Large Language Model (LLM) and Transformers